Hydraulic shock: Slow valve closure; incompressible fluid

 where P_{1} is the inlet pressure in psi, V is the flow velocity in ft/s, t is the valve closing time in seconds, and L is the upstream pipe length in feet.

-Hence, we can say that the magnitude of the water hammer largely depends upon the time of closure, elastic components of pipe & fluid properties.
+Hence, we can say that the magnitude of the water hammer largely depends upon the time of closure, the elastic components of the pipe & fluid properties.

 Expression for the excess pressure due to water hammer

 When a valve with a volumetric flow rate Q is closed, an excess pressure ΔP is created upstream of the valve, whose value is given by the Joukowsky equation: